Financial Aid Resources

 The CSUSM Office of Financial Aid and Scholarships will provide you with the details of applying for financial aid, understanding your financial aid award and properly securing all of your loans.
 Please visit the CSUSM Financial Aid & Scholarships website or call 760-750-4850 for detailed information regarding dates and deadlines, as well as downloadable forms to complete your financial aid application.

-Available to incoming MSW students enrolled in the full-time (2-year) program.
-Students selected to participate in the stipend program gain knowledge and practice experience working in child public welfare settings that will prepare them for a career in this field.
-Participants receive an annual stipend of $18,500 each year they are funded (up to 2 years), and upon graduating with their MSW degree, commit to working in a county child welfare agency for the period of time they received financial support.
+The Title IV-E Child Welfare Stipend Program is available to incoming MSW students.
+Students selected to participate in the stipend program gain knowledge and practice experience working in public child welfare settings that will prepare them for a career in this field.
+Students in the 2-year program receive an annual stipend of $25,000 each year and 3-year program students have their tuition and fees costs covered each year.
+Upon graduating with their MSW degree, Title IV-E recipients commit to working in a CA county child welfare agency for the period of time they received financial support.
 For more information visit the Full-Time Title IV-E Child Welfare Stipend Program webpage.

 Scholarship opportunities are a great way to fund your education at CSUSM and are available to a variety of students from all backgrounds.
 Below are links to some of the many scholarships that may be available to CSUSM MSW students.
 We encourage you to also look within other university programs, your professional organizations, your community (religious groups, community organizations, etc.) and your place of employment to find other funding opportunities.